TylerTemp/SaintsField/README.md

 ### Change Log ###

-**4.7.3**

-1. UI Toolkit: `FieldType`, `ResourcePath`, `RequireType` now use the new object picker for an async and fast experience
-2. UI Toolkit: fix native decorator header with no other attributes does not draw [#223](https://github.com/TylerTemp/SaintsField/issues/223)
+**4.7.4**

+1. UI Toolkit: Fix ReadOnly does not work with 3rd party & Unity default drawer [#227](https://github.com/TylerTemp/SaintsField/issues/227)
+2. UI Toolkit: Fix ReferencePicker dropdown appears in the wrong place [#226](https://github.com/TylerTemp/SaintsField/issues/226)
+3. UI Toolkit: Fix duplicated label shown in Table on every column [#224](https://github.com/TylerTemp/SaintsField/issues/224)

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.